allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ## The Engineer :apple:

-Some time after filing the bug report, I managed to attend WWDC2016.
+Sometime after filing the bug report, I managed to attend WWDC2016.

 WWDC is full of sessions about the latest iOS topics, but the real value lies in the labs.
 I visited a MapKit lab to ask what was going on with